OWASP/threat-dragon/docs/home/trust/incidents.md

 If there is a high impact or high profile incident or vulnerability, the Threat Dragon community/maintainers will create a [GitHub Issue](https://www.github.com/owasp/threat-dragon/issues) and leave it pinned for as long as it is relevant to the community.
-This issue will have the "security" tag, and is intended to serve as a transparency report, not necessarially a real-time feed of incident response.
+This issue will have the "security" label, and is intended to serve as a transparency report, not necessarily a real-time feed of incident response.

 Because Threat Dragon is maintained by a community of volunteers, it will not always be possible to immediately investigate or respond to incidents immediately.